Loading...

 Add Protein

-Include a lean protein source, such as grilled chicken or tofu, to help stabilize blood sugar levels.
+Incorporate a source of lean protein such as grilled chicken or tofu.
+Protein can help stabilize blood sugar levels after meals.

-Add a small amount of healthy fats like avocado or a handful of nuts to your meal.
-These can help in reducing glucose spikes.
+Add a small amount of healthy fats like avocado or a handful of nuts (almonds, walnuts) to your meal.
+This can help slow digestion and reduce spikes.

 Stay Hydrated